Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Applications

 \subsubsection{Electronic Health Records}

 Patients health records contain various modalities such as categorical data, text, images such MRI scans, or signals such as electrocardiogram (ECG) \cite{EHR}.
 Information retrieval system can extract information from different modalities to report, present, and/ or predict a patient health status.
 For instance, Supervised Deep Patient Representation Learning Framework (SDPRL) engages different modalities information to learn patient representation \cite{zhang2021learning}.
 SDPRL is build and tested using the benchmark dataset MIMIC-III.
+Chen et al. \cite{chen2022ms} address the problem of Major Depressive Disorder (MDD) detection by proposing a novel Graph Neural Network (GNN)-based multimodal fusion strategy, coined as "modal-shared modal-specific GNN".
+This approach accounts for heterogeneity/homogeneity among psychophysiological modalities and inter/intramodal characteristics, and it employs a reconstruction network and attention mechanism to obtain a compact multimodal representation.
+Similarly, Multimodal Graph Neural Network framework was introduced to predict cancer survival using multimodal data such as gene expression, copy number alteration, and clinical data \cite{gao2021predicting}.